Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Regularity Conditions and Semiparametric Estimation

-\item There exists a space $\mathcal{P}$ such that $\mathbb{P}(\hat{P} \in \mathcal{P}) \rightarrow 1$ and the integral between 0 and infinity with respect to the radius of the log of the covering number with respect to the $l_{\infty}$ norm of the class of functions $\mathcal{P}$ is finite. \end{enumerate} \end{assumption} Assumption \ref{AsSP3} is a high-level condition on the estimator.
-The first part states that the estimator admits a certain asymptotic expansion, whereas the second part requires the estimator to take values in some well-behaved function space with probability approaching 1.\footnote{A standard series estimator satisfies Assumption \ref{AsSP3}.}
+\item There exists a space $\mathcal{P}$ such that $\mathbb{P}(\hat{P} \in \mathcal{P}) \rightarrow 1$ and $\int_0^\infty \sqrt{\log N(\lambda, \mathcal{P}, ||\cdot||_\infty)d\lambda}<\infty$ where $N(\lambda, \mathcal{P}, ||\cdot||_\infty)$ is the covering number with respect to the $L_{\infty}$ norm of the class of functions $\mathcal{P}$. \end{enumerate} \end{assumption} { Assumption \ref{AsSP3} is analogous to Assumption 8 in \citet{Rothe2009} and can be interpreted as a high-level condition on the propensity score estimator.} Assumption \ref{AsSP3}(i) states that the estimator admits a certain asymptotic expansion.
+Assumption \ref{AsSP3}(ii) requires the propensity score estimator to take values in some well-behaved function space with probability approaching 1.
+These are relatively mild conditions.
+Indeed, it is easy to show that series-based and kernel-based estimators satisfy Assumption \ref{AsSP3}; see, e.g., \citet[page 55]{Rothe2009}, for a discussion.